Flornakasone/flornakasone/README.md

 <img src="https://user-images.githubusercontent.com/66847119/114256463-c6d2aa00-998f-11eb-86f1-a7edb5c5190e.png"></img>
 <h1 align="center">Hi there 👋, I'm Flor!</h1>
 <h3 align="center">A Fullstack developer trainee from Buenos Aires, Argentina.</h3>
 <p align="center">I'm a student of Systems Analysis at IFTS18 and training in fullstack development.
 Here I will upload the projects that I am working on.
-I’m currently working on creating webpages and learning how to progam
+  I’m currently working as a QA Automation Engineer in a Fintech.
 </p>
 <h3 align="center"> Glad to see you here! 🤩</h3>